Research · Peptide synopsis

 What AOD-9604 actually is

-AOD-9604 (Anti-Obesity Drug 9604 was the original development code used by Metabolic Pharmaceuticals; the chemical-research literature uses the AOD-9604 designation directly) is a synthetic peptide corresponding to amino-acid residues 177-191 of the human growth hormone sequence, with a tyrosine residue appended at the N-terminus to facilitate radiolabelling in the original research.
+AOD-9604 (the original development code assigned by Metabolic Pharmaceuticals; the chemical-research literature uses the AOD-9604 designation directly) is a synthetic peptide corresponding to amino-acid residues 177-191 of the human growth hormone sequence, with a tyrosine residue appended at the N-terminus to facilitate radiolabelling in the original research.
 The native fragment is 15 residues; the synthetic AOD-9604 with the N-terminal Tyr is 16 residues, with a molecular weight of approximately 1,815 Da.
 The internal disulphide bridge between the cysteines at positions equivalent to hGH 182 and 189 is preserved.

 The fragment was identified through structure-activity work in the Monash University laboratory of Frank Ng and colleagues, who established in the 1990s that the C-terminal end of the hGH molecule retains a distinct pharmacological profile when separated from the full hormone — specifically, the lipid-metabolism activity of the parent hormone is largely retained while the somatogenic and insulin-modulating activities are not.
 AOD-9604 was synthesised as a defined version of this C-terminal pharmacology.